yochaigal/cairn/wip/backgrounds/fieldwarden.md

 # Fieldwarden

 > Protectors of the harvest, defense against pests, thieves, and beasts.
 A position of great honor, while it lasts: many guardians do not live out their natural lives.
+Roll a second time on the **Bonds** table.

 ## Names